uyennguyen30696/hw2-responsive-porfolio/README.md

 ## Content:
 Three html files
 <ul>
-    <li>The index.html file includes a profile picture and a brief bio.
-The footer includes responsive icons of my email, Github, and LinkedIn.</li>
+    <li>The index.html file includes a profile picture and a brief bio.</li>
-    <li>The porfolio.html file includes images.</li>
+    <li>The porfolio.html file includes my projects.
+When the project pictures are clicked, my Github repo of the corresponding project will be shown in a different browswer.</li>
-    <li>The contact.html file includes a contact form</li>
+    <li>The contact.html file includes links to my Github, LinkedIn, and a contact form.</li>
 </ul>

 ## Note: